mrciolino/wiki-backup/timeline.md

 - Bazzdos improves the Earrings of Tiny Respite, improving the time dilation to allow them to reopen after a few days rather than 7 years.
 - After improving the earrings, Bazzdos and Spoops order some wights and todds to quickly bring crates of materials and supplies into the room.
 With everything they need inside, Bazzdos and Spoops enter the room and close the gate behind them.
 They spend the next 5000 years re-forging the Shard of Divinity into its perfect form, and crafting machines of immense power including the laser lenses, laser power sources, magical enhancement rings, etc.
 - One of the Todds ended up stuck in the room with them, so they spent some time teaching it to forge and attempted to teach him to speak.
 - Bazzdos creates machines of immense power: Magically enhanced lasers are created by Bazzdos.
 Spoops helps Bazzdos create rings inscribed with runic spells to further enhance the lasers.
-Every ship is equipped with a small laser beam.
+- Upon leaving the Time Chamber, Spoops and Bazzdos have every ship equipped with a small laser beam.
 Tu'narath, Mecha-tarasque, HQ and the party's ship are equipped with large lasers.
 The Penne-trator missiles are also created to be piloted by the vanguard during the start of the final battle.
 - [The Ithilid War](/Events/ithilid-war)
 - Overcoming the strongest opponents and obstacles, the Low Bar Brawlers usher in a new age of godlike beings taking control on Mardun.
 The Age of Mortals ends and the Age of Ascended begins.
 - Spoops spends the next 1000 years fulfilling his promises to Mortis Lux and the Council of Gods.